-Keep Cincinnati Beautiful; City stats
+Keep Cincinnati Beautiful Community Appearance Index

-Children participating in a neighborhood cleanup.
+Children participate in a neighborhood clean-up in Northside to remove litter.
 Photo courtesy of OES.

 Increase programming and outreach for litter and illegal dumping prevention.

 Litter is a problem in Cincinnati.
 Seventy percent of the complaints the City receives deal with litter and illegal dumping, reflecting both quality of life and environmental issues.
 In addition to creating blight and pollution, illegal dumping can present a health and safety issue depending on the type of material being dumped.
 These activities often occur in many accessible but unsecured locations like vacant lots, wooded areas, drainageways, alleys, and roadwaysareas often found in communities with fewer resources for tackling such challenges.
 Cincinnati needs to adopt a comprehensive strategy, one that takes an inter-departmental approach, leveraging community stakeholders, organizations, and volunteers to assist priority communities in putting a stop to this chronic problem.
 Single-use plastics add to the problem as they contribute to unsightly litter and wasted resources, clogging drainage and waterways, and ultimately breaking down into environmentally pervasive micro-plastics.